RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-hop-shirt-burgundy.html.markdown

 # use_max_quantity: true
 date: 2021-05-21 09:00 CEST
 # out_of_stock:
-description: "Burgundy T-shirt with our hop logo on the front and word mark on the back."
+description: "Buy our burgundy T-shirt with our hop logo on the front and word mark on the back."
 images:
   - "shop/folkingebrew-t-shirt-hop-burgundy.jpg"
   - "shop/folkingebrew-t-shirt-hop-burgundy-2.jpg"